sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/01 Fist Project/README.md

 ### Executable project

-If you want to make a executable project, you need to add a
+If you want to make a executable project, you need to add a executable file
 ```
 add_executable(FirstProject "main.cpp")
 ```

-### Find library
+### Find Library

+Using library is common.
+We can add library at cmake.

 If a module is support by cmake in default, there is a FindXXX.cmake method.
 You can see official doc at [modules](https://cmake.org/cmake/help/latest/manual/cmake-modules.7.html) or just see the file in cmake installed path.
 For example:
 "C:\Program Files\CMake\share\cmake-3.18\Modules" has lots of FindXXX.cmake files.
 "usr/share/cmake-3.21/Modules/" has lots of FindXXX.cmake files.

 We use google test as our example.
 ```
 find_package(GTest)

 ```

-When you call the find_package(XXX)
+After you call the find_package(XXX),

-Usually has many variables such as XXX_INCLUDE_DIRS, XXX_SHARED_LIBRARIES, XXX_STATIC_LIBRARIES, XXX_VERSION, XXX_FOUND.
+Usually there are many variables such as XXX_INCLUDE_DIRS, XXX_SHARED_LIBRARIES, XXX_STATIC_LIBRARIES, XXX_VERSION, XXX_FOUND.
 All of these can be found in Modules/FindXXX.cmake file.
 For example, you can check
 ```